Netflix by the numbers: Who’s watching what in which country

-Because of its near-worldwide reach, I was curious what people were watching in different countries (It’s available worldwide except in China, Crimea, North Korea, and Syria.)
+Because of its near-worldwide reach, what are people watching in different countries?
+(It’s available worldwide except in China, Crimea, North Korea, and Syria.)
 Its listed content varies based on location and changes continuously.

-Together with the staff of Global Observer, we compiled “Top 10” titles on Netflix from Ecuador, the U.S., Hong Kong, India, Singapore, Vietnam, Brazil and Japan, all recorded between June 5 and June 9.
+The staff of The Global Observer compiled “Top 10” titles on Netflix from Ecuador, the U.S., Hong Kong, India, Singapore, Vietnam, Brazil and Japan, all recorded between June 5 and June 9.
 Analyzing the data revealed interesting statistics about the type of content that was prominent in these nations.
 Complete Top 10 lists for each country are available at the bottom.